eirgnkl/pipeline/README.md

-## Pipeline for Metabolite Prediction from Gene Expression
+## Pipeline for Metabolite Prediction from Gene Expression (with feature preprocessing)

 This repository contains a Snakemake pipeline for predicting **metabolic distribution from gene expression data** using several **machine learning models** and **feature selection techniques**.

-The goal is to evaluate whether **consecutive slides** can perform as well as **same-slide** data in predicting metabolites.

 ## Pipeline Structure